 In my life I’ve celebrated ten Christmases with my mother.
 The first couple I don’t recall.
 And the last two were very difficult.
 Mam was in hospital for my ninth Christmas.
 She wasn’t well enough to come home.
 Dad took my brother and I to visit her and we sat around the hospital bed thinking this was not how Christmas was supposed to be.
 For my tenth Christmas Mam was at home but both she and I were ill.
 In hindsight I’m certain that I was terribly anxious about the situation (Mam’s cancer) and my body was buckling under the stress.
 I spent all of Christmas (days of celebrations in Ireland) and my birthday, which is on January 3rd, in bed sick.
 Mammy returned to hospital on January 4th, and died at home with us on March 2nd, 1988, when I was eleven.

 “…when people stop mentioning the dead person’s name to you, the silence can seem worse than the pain of hearing those familiar, beloved syllables.”
 Meghan O’Rourke

-I think about the people who don’t like Christmas, who feel they have nothing to celebrate, who feel lost and lonely, hurt and afraid.
-Christmas can be a terribly hard time for people.
-I think back to my little self, a small nine year old, holding hands with my dad as we took in the beauty of the swan before us while my mother lay suffering in the hospital on Christmas day.
+I think about people who don’t like Christmas, those who feel they have nothing to celebrate, those who feel lost and lonely, hurt and afraid.
+Christmas can be a terribly hard time for some.
+I remember my little self, a small nine year old girl, gripping my father’s hand while taking in the beauty of a swan on a still lake as my mother lay suffering in the hospital on Christmas day.
 I worry for my ten year old self, sick in bed on my mother’s last ever Christmas with us.
 My poor mother.
 I consider my father.
 My brother.
-The pain that so many go through, in different ways, at different times.
-I’m one of the fortunate ones.
-The light came through.
+The pain so many of us go through, in different ways, at different times.
+It may sound strange but I think I’m one of the fortunate ones.
+Not because I lost my mother.
+That part of my story is tragic and always will be.
+I’m fortunate because the light came through.
 Mam lives on inside of me.
+I feel her with me.
 I write about her and it helps.
-Poetry and the written word speak volumes and I always find a quote that resonates.
-Let’s look for the beauty where we can.
-And if we cannot do it this Christmas, maybe another day.
+Poetry and the written word speak volumes and I always find a quote of someone’s that resonates.
+We are in each other’s stories.